Being Laid Off Feels Lousy

 You Use The Liftoff Program

 After a layoff you’re living in a cloud of negative emotions: shocked, panicked, furious, ashamed sad.
-The Liftoff Program is what I developed over the course of multiple layoffs (more on that below) to build a better mindset and a toolset.
+The Liftoff Program is what I developed over the course of multiple layoffs (more on that below).
+I developed a toolset that builds a better mindset when I most needed it.

 It’s a toolset that takes you